 There may be an interaction between botulinum toxin type A and any of the following:

 Medications other than those listed above may interact with this medication.
-Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications you are taking.
+Tell your doctor or prescriber about all prescription, over-the-counter (non-prescription), and herbal medications that you are taking.
 Also tell them about any supplements you take.
 Since caffeine, alcohol, the nicotine from cigarettes, or street drugs can affect the action of many medications, you should let your prescriber know if you use them.

-All material copyright MediResource Inc. 1996 – 2019.
+All material copyright MediResource Inc. 1996 – 2022.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/drug/getdrug/Xeomin